Bricemck/interview-prep/BUILDPROCESS.md

 ## Environment Setup

 I like to use the MVC (Model-View-Controller) pattern because it helps me keep my server file free from distraction, and the individual pieces of code organized and easier to manage as the project grows.
 By separating the logic into Models, Views, and Controllers, I can work more efficiently and isolate problems faster.
+Furthermore, by organizing code by function, comments can focus on why a line of code exists—rather than simply explaining what it does.

 const modelCtrl = require('./controllers/models');
 const dotenv = require("dotenv");